egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 There are a few rules that direct you to implement things correctly and avoid many mistakes.
 As previously mentioned, they don't apply everywhere, but you definitely should have a good reason not to follow these.

-### Use only when required
+### Avoid Concurrency

-I've seen this code relatively often where people use concurrency where they don't need to.
-For example, I've seen this exact code:
+I've seen many times people using concurrency where you should not use it.
+It should go without saying, don't add concurrency unless you have a good reason.

 <div class="side-by-side">